 Add an Atom, Ring, or Carbonyl Group.
 To add an atom, click on that atom's icon.
 Position the cursor over the atom in the drawing that will connect to the new atom, drag it away and release the button.
 To add a common ring or carbonyl group, click on that ring's (group's) icon, position the cursor over the atom in the drawing that will connect to the new ring (group) and drag it away and release the button.
-The carboxylic acid/ester and amide icons contain an arrow that shows which atom in these groups will be connected to the existing drawing.
+The carboxylic acid/ester and amide connected to the existing drawing.
 To change the location of this connection point (arrow), click on the group's icon until the arrow reaches the desired location.